A Cause of Damage

 NMOSD is an autoimmune disease

 When you have NMOSD, your body attacks its own healthy cells.
-In anti-AQP4 antibody-positive NMOSD, part of your immune system called "complement" damages your central nervous system (CNS), which consists of your brain, spinal cord, and optic nerve.
+In anti-AQP4 antibody-positive NMOSD, part of your immune system called "complement" damages your central nervous system (CNS), which consists of your brain, spinal cord, and eyes.

 At first, anti-AQP4 antibody-positive NMOSD attacks usually affect the spinal cord or the optic nerve.
 Each attack can lead to new or worsening disability, so it’s important to let your doctor know if you think you’ve had an attack.